freetonik/rakhim.org/_posts/2018-07-11-social-responsibility-of-cs.md

 It might seem like I'm about to start a rant about buggy OS updates and how software engineering must be held accountable as much as industrial engineering.
 I'm not.
 Just to be clear: yes, I think the state of modern software development is ridiculous.
 Yes, seems like it'll take quite some time and quite a few technological catastrophes until we take software more seriously.

 What worries me more than the current state of the things is how it affects the mindset of society.
 These high expectations of engineering are reversely mirrored in software.
-We've learned to expect software to *fail*.
+We have learned to expect software to *fail*.

 Just a few decades ago it was different.
 Software developers were the only ones who sometimes expected software to fail.
-The general society had high hopes for it, and journalists helped build it.
+The general public had high hopes, and journalists helped build it.

 The rise of information technology was akin to the rise of mechanization of the early XX century.
 We could see the analogy clearly: in the 20s and 30s everyone in the developed world started having and using cars, washing machines, air conditioners and other wonderful devices.
 They were new, yet incredibly reliable.
 Every year they became better and cheaper.

 In the 80s and 90s, everyone in the developed world started having and using computers and mobile phones.
 And at first, the process looked very similar.
 The first personal computers were clunky and weird, but pretty reliable.
 I'd say, incredibly stable and relatively fast compared to modern computers.

-Of course, they were a million times less complex and had fewer features.
+Of course, they were million times less complex and had fewer features.
 But hey, here is something to consider: I'm typing this in a macOS app on a very powerful 5K iMac computer.
 It's just text, and I'm going to publish it on the web.
 The whole experience is mediocre at best.
 The software is not blazing fast, even though it's a native app for text editing (it has very high app store rating and it's one of the apps selected by the app store editors).
 The typing experience is laggy on a Bluetooth keyboard.
 To publish this, I'm going to interact with a browser, which is at this point the whole other operating system with another layer of delays.
 The only thing that really feels "20 years better" is the connection speed itself.

 Almost slipped into a rant there.